flipperdevices/flipperzero-ufbt/README.md

 - uFBT can also download and update the SDK from any **fixed URL**.
 To do this, run `ufbt update --url=<url>`.
 - To use a **local copy** of the SDK, run `ufbt update --local=<path>`.
 This will use the SDK located in `<path>` instead of downloading it.
 Useful for testing local builds of the SDK.

+### Global and per-project SDK management

-uFBT stores its state in `.ufbt` subfolder in your home directory.
+By default, uFBT stores its state - SDK and toolchain - in `.ufbt` subfolder of your home directory.
 You can override this location by setting `UFBT_HOME` environment variable.

+uFBT also supports dotenv (`.env`) files, containing environment variable overrides for the project in current directory.
+Most commonly, you will want to use this to override the default state directory to a local one, so that your project could use a specific version and/or hardware target of the SDK.

+You can enable dotenv mode for current directory by running `ufbt dotenv_create`.
+This will create `.env` file in current directory with default values, linking SDK state to `.ufbt` subfolder in current directory, and creating a symlink for toolchain to `.ufbt/toolchain` in your home directory.
+You can then edit `.env` file to further customize the environment.

+You can also specify additional options when creating the `.env` file.
+See `ufbt dotenv_create --help` for more information.

 ### ufbt-bootstrap